Individual Retirement Accounts (IRAs) allow you to save for retirement using tax-deferred or tax-exempt contributions now.

 |When must I begin taking distributions?||

-You may begin taking contributions at 59½ without any penalties.
+You may begin taking distributions at 59½ without any penalties.

-Distributions must begin by April 1 of the year after turning age 70½.
+You must begin taking distributions by April 1 following the year in which you turn 70½.

 |There is no mandatory age for taking distributions.|